Venture Café: Rock Your Business Co-Founders Ed Oates and Michelle Fox

 Cameron Mitchell Visits Ohio University

-On November 18, the for Entrepreneurship hosted Cameron Mitchell, one of the nation's premier restaurateurs.
+On November 18, the Center for Entrepreneurship hosted Cameron Mitchell, one of the nation's premier restaurateurs.
 When Mitchell was 18, he had a goal to be a restaurant general manager by age 35.
 At age 30, he started Cameron Mitchell Restaurants (CMR) and opened his first restaurant.
 Now CMR has grown to 32 restaurants.
-For Mitchell's determine and drive, he was recognized as Entrepreneur of the Year by Ernst and Young.
+For Mitchell's determination and drive, he was recognized as Entrepreneur of the Year by Ernst and Young.